-As a Special Education teacher, you can help students who are too often pushed to the periphery feel like they matter the most.
+As a Special Education teacher, you can help students who are too often pushed to the sideline feel like they matter the most.
 Through our Preliminary Education Specialist Teaching Credential program, you will become their greatest ally in their educational journey, and show them that there are no limits to what they can accomplish.

 Alliant International University’s California School of Education offers the Preliminary Special Education Credential for a particularly vulnerable group: those with mild-to-moderate disabilities and their families.
 The children and parents who too often feel as if they have no one advocating for them.

 Approved by the California Commission on Teacher Credentialing (CCTC), our program takes you through coursework in curriculum and instruction styles—including teaching the English language and diverse student groups—you will learn how to teach students, regardless of their circumstance.
-Classes in positive behavior support as well as assessment and evaluation explain how to help a student feel truly valued.
+Classes in positive behavior support, as well as assessment and evaluation, explain how to help a student feel truly valued.

-A Special Education Teaching Credential may not be for everybody.
-But it is for those who have what it takes to be our children’s greatest advocate and daily inspiration a Special Education Teaching Credential can empower you in the classroom.
+Becoming a special education teacher may not be for everyone.
+For those who have what it takes to be our children’s greatest advocate and daily inspiration a Special Education Teaching Credential can empower you in the classroom.

 Heed the Call

 Here, you will learn to shake off preconceived ideas and expand your comfort zone.
 You will learn to open your mind to new theories in order to engage and support all of your future students in their education.
 Most importantly, we will help you heed the call to serve our children and arm you will be armed with the tools you need to become an agent of change, inspiration, and advocacy.
 In your students’ world, and in your own.

 Here, you will triumph over challenges and hone the skills to:

 •Assess student progress and help adapt behavior